SensorsINI/v2e/README.md

 The DVS allows arbritrary frame rates. _v2e_ provides 3 methods to 'expose' DVS video frames, which are selected by the --dvs_exposure argument:
- 1. _duration_ _T_: Constant-Duration - Each frame has constant duration _T_.
+ 1. **Constant-Duration**: _--dvs_exposure _duration_ _T__:  - Each frame has constant duration _T_.
- 2. _count_ _N_: Constant-Count - each frame has the same number _N_ of DVS events, as first described in Delbruck, Tobi.
+ 2. **Constant-Count**: _--dvs_exposure_count_ _N_:  - each frame has the same number _N_ of DVS events, as first described in Delbruck, Tobi.
 2008.
 “Frame-Free Dynamic Digital Vision.”
 In Proceedings of Intl.
 Symp. on Secure-Life Electronics, Advanced Electronics for Quality Life and Society, 1:21–26.
 Tokyo, Japan: Tokyo. https://drive.google.com/open?id=0BzvXOhBHjRheTS1rSVlZN0l2MDg..
- 3. _area_event_ _N_ _M_: Area-Event - frames are accumulated until any block of *M*x*M* pixels fills up with _N_ events, as first described in Liu, Min, and T. Delbruck.
+ 3. **Area-Event**: _--dvs_exposure_ _area_event_ _N_ _M_:  - frames are accumulated until any block of *M*x*M* pixels fills up with _N_ events, as first described in Liu, Min, and T. Delbruck.
 2018.
 “Adaptive Time-Slice Block-Matching Optical Flow Algorithm for Dynamic Vision Sensors.”
 In Proceedings of British Machine Vision Conference (BMVC 2018).
 Newcastle upon Tyne, UK: Proceedings of BMVC 2018. https://doi.org/10.5167/uzh-168589.

-_Constant-Duration_ is like normal video, i.e. sampled at regular, ideally Nyquist rate. _Constant-Count_ frames have the same number of pixel brightness change events per frame.
+ - _Constant-Duration_ is like normal video, i.e. sampled at regular, ideally Nyquist rate.
+ - _Constant-Count_ frames have the same number of pixel brightness change events per frame.
 But if the scene is very textured (i.e. busy) then frame can get very brief, while parts of the input with only a small object moving can have very long frames.
-_Area-Event_ compensates for this effect to some extent by concluding exposure when any block of pixels fills with a constant count.
+ - _Area-Event_ compensates for this effect to some extent by concluding exposure when any block of pixels fills with a constant count.

 ## DAVIS camera conversion Dataset